ioBroker/ioBroker.simple-api/README.md

 ```

 ### getBulk
-Get many states with one request, returned as array of objects in order of list in request and id/val/ts as sub-object
+Get many states with one request, returned as an array of objects in order of a list in request and id/val/ts as a sub-object

 ### set
 Call e.g.: `http://ipaddress:8087/set/javascript.0.test?value=1`